dgetka/arthursworld/pages/about.md

 The postcards in this collection range from 1908 to 1915, offering a glimpse of the towns and their surrounding environs exactly as Johnson would have known them.

----
-title: About
-layout: about
-permalink: /about.html
-# include CollectionBuilder info at bottom
-credits: true
-# Edit the markdown on in this file to describe your collection
-# Look in _includes/feature for options to easily add features to the page
----